mahdikazemi96/RegisterationForm/README.md

 ## Implement UI Layer
 We are completely done about the backend so now it's turn to implement the UI, let's go.

+I choosed bootstrap 5 for design UI and Angular 13 to connect the UI to Backend.

+So follow these steps:

+-